Cas and Jonesy: Murray River

 Cas & Jonesy completed the world's first traverse of the Murray River, Australia's longest river, by kayak.
 They spent 49 days in 2001 and 2002 travelling a total of 2,560 km, raising $9,500 for the annual fundraiser Kayak for Kids.

 Media

 Published in January 2010, the book Crossing the Ditch tells the story of Cas and Jonesy's adventure across the Tasman, paddling more than 2000 km kayak from Australia to New Zealand.

 Extreme South was written by Castrission following the couple's South Pole excursion and was published in July 2012.

-In the documentary Crossing The Ditch (aka 62 Days at Sea), Jones uses footage recorded during Cas and Jonesy's crossing of the Tasman Sea to tell the story of their kayak journey from Australia to New Zealand.
+In the documentary Crossing The Ditch (a.k.a.
+62 Days at Sea), Jones uses footage recorded during Cas and Jonesy's crossing of the Tasman Sea to tell the story of their kayak journey from Australia to New Zealand.
 The documentary features interviews from both adventurers.

 In his second documentary, Crossing the Ice, Jones uses recorded footage and interviews to tell the story of the pair's journey over 1,140 km to the South Pole and back again, and the quest to become the first humans to achieve the feat unassisted.